AviusX/linux-navigator/README.md

 ## How to use

-After installation, simple run `nav` in any directory to view all the directories in your pwd and enter the directory number to `cd` into that directory.
+1. After installation, simple run `nn` in any directory to view all the directories in your pwd.
+2. Enter the directory number to go into that directory.
+3. Once you reach your desired directory, enter any letter to stop.

 ## Uninstallation

-To uninstall, copy and paste the following commands-
+To uninstall, copy and paste the following command-
 ```
-cd ~/Navigator
-. ./uninstall.sh
+. ~/.navigator-home/uninstall.sh
 ```
 That's it!